 Even in Texas, however, the ability to transfer one’s estate to surviving family and loved ones without the need for probate is a desirable feature for many people.
 Moreover, Texas trusts serve many additional purposes beyond mere probate avoidance that may make them appropriate for inclusion into an individual’s estate plan.

-Trusts are legal arrangements that involve three parties: the grantor (also referred to as a “trustor” or “settlor”), who creates the trust and transfers assets into it; the trustee, who manages and administers the trust according to the terms set by the grantor; and the beneficiaries, who receive the benefits of the trust.
+Trusts involve three parties: the grantor (also referred to as a “trustor” or “settlor”), who creates the trust and transfers assets into it; the trustee, who manages and administers the trust according to the terms set by the grantor; and the beneficiaries, who receive the benefits of the trust.

-The purpose of a trust in Texas, as in other jurisdictions, is to manage and distribute assets according to the wishes of the grantor.
 Trusts can serve various purposes depending on the specific goals and needs of the grantor.
-Some common purposes of trusts in Texas include:
+As your San Antonio trust attorney can explain, some common purposes of trusts in Texas include:

 • Probate Avoidance.
 Trusts can help avoid probate, which is the legal process of distributing a deceased person’s assets.
 Probate can be time-consuming and costly, and a trust can provide a more efficient way to transfer assets to beneficiaries upon the grantor’s death.